rehno-lindeque/adt.js/README.markdown

     Note: What is wrong with the following snippet of code? literalClass = { object: 'record', array: 'list' }[typeof []];

-Most of the time you'll want your evaluators to do something more than simply returning a constant value.
+Most of the time you'll want your evaluators to do something more than simply return a constant value.
 The next example dispatches to functions in order to perform more complex evaluations.
 The object itself is passed into the matching evaluator as an argument.
 Notice that, in order to deconstruct the argument of type `Array`, the interface is invoked recursively by calling `this(...)` on each of the elements.